iCliniq Logo

 Hi doctor,

-I am a mother of 6 months baby.
+I am the mother of a six-month-old baby.
 I got my period a few months back.
 My baby is on combined feeding.
 I breastfeed two times at night and three times in a day.
-Is it fine to not get periods for so long?
+Is it fine not to have periods for so long?
 I did pregnancy tests, and it is negative.

 Please advise.